waimanlam2017/DeutschVocabFlashcard/README.md

 Package description
 ---
-/data - contain Vokabeln.sqlite

-/pic - contain a startup picture 'gutentag.jpg', 'gutentag.jpg' is the hardcoded default
+/pic - contain some pictures which could be used as cover picture of the program.
+The image is configured in conf/project.properties.
+Edit the line with "iconName"

 /src - Source